ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Building a Database
 *******************

-The Hyperscan compiler API accepts regular expressions and converts them into a compiled pattern database that can then be used to scan data.
+The Vectorscan compiler API accepts regular expressions and converts them into a compiled pattern database that can then be used to scan data.

 The API provides three functions that compile regular expressions into